kubeflow/examples/financial_time_series/README.md

 kubectl port-forward $POD 8080:80 2>&1 >/dev/null &
 ```

-### Deploy and serve with tf-serving
+### Deploy and serve with TF-serving
 Once the model is trained, the next step will be to deploy it and serve requests.
-Kubeflow comes with a tf-serving module which you can use to deploy your model with only a few commands.
+Kubeflow comes with a TF-serving module which you can use to deploy your model with only a few commands.
 ```
 ks generate tf-serving serve --name=tf-serving ks param set serve modelPath gs://$BUCKET_NAME/